-Stage 4 Stay at Home restrictions are currently in place for metropolitan Melbourne, with Stage 3 Stay at Home restrictions in place for regional Victoria and the Mitchell Shire.
+As of Sunday 27 September, Second Step restrictions apply in metropolitan Melbourne.
+For regional Victoria, Third Step restrictions are currently in place.
 These restrictions mean that the delivery of some health and support services will be affected, with some services shifting to mostly online or phone platforms.
 Here at Turning Point, we remain operational and available to help through a combination of online, phone and face-to-face services.

 All people needing to attend our services face-to-face (e.g. for detox admissions) can be reassured that travel exemptions are allowed for people receiving care, so you can still visit us if you reside more than 5km from our premises.